ElSacho/covmetrics/README.md

 ERT_value = ERT().evaluate(x, cover, alpha, n_splits = 5)

 ```

 Where the object "x" is a feature vector (numpy, torch or dataframe), and cover is a vector with 0's or 1's

-The default classifier used to classiify the outputs is a LightGBM Classifier.
+The default classifier used to classify the outputs is a LightGBM classifier.
-You can change this by replacing the model class of the classifier
+You can change this by replacing the model class of the classifier:

 ```python
 from covmetrics.ERT import ERT